Antardas/video-transcoding/README.md

 -   Ensures secure, scalable, and high-performance API management across the system.

 This comprehensive feature set highlights the key components and their interactions within your transcoding service project, ensuring efficient video processing, real-time progress tracking, robust search capabilities, and optimized API management with NGINX.
-Certainly!
-Here’s how you can structure the **Services** section in your project documentation for your GitHub README.
-This section provides an overview of each service in your project, describing its purpose and functionality.

 ---